WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++

-Set the correct admin addresses to the :setting:`ADMINS` setting to defining who will receive emails in case something goes wrong on the server, for example:
+Set the correct admin addresses to the :setting:`ADMINS` setting to defining who will receive e-mails in case something goes wrong on the server, for example:

 .. code-block:: python